award28/changelogger/README.md

 This project uses [Jinja](https://jinja.palletsprojects.com/) for simple yet powerful templating and regular expressions for pattern matching within versioned files.
-Read the next section to learn more about how this works.
+The next section will go over how this works, and you can use changelogger to help manage your versioned files.

 ## .changelogger.yml Format